• Skip to primary navigation

 At Discovercars.com you can use the “Automatic Transmission” filter on the left, if this is a must have for you.

-Tip #9 – Is it useful to have a 4WD?
+Tip 8 – Is it worth having a 4WD?

 No. There is a lot to see on the paved roads.